Men Behind Bars

-Men Behind Bars (German: Menschen hinter Gittern) is a 1931 American Pre-Code drama film directed by Pál Fejös and starring Heinrich George, Gustav Diessl and Egon von Jordan.
+Men Behind Bars (German: Menschen hinter Gittern) is a 1931 German-language American Pre-Code drama film directed by Pál Fejös and starring Heinrich George, Gustav Diessl and Egon von Jordan.
 It is the German language version of MGM's The Big House.
 In the early years of sound before dubbing became widespread, it was common to make films in multiple languages.
 It premiered in Berlin on June 24, 1931.

 Synopsis

 The convicts in an overcrowded American prison plot to rise up and stage a massive jailbreak.